What is the School of Biblical Christian Worldview (SBCW)?

 Stewardship, ethics, work on specific subjects, discussions, excursions, community life, mentoring.

-- The challenge of economics and money for the 21st century
+- The challenges in Bioethics for the 21st century (Clem Persaud Ca)

 Transformational words from former students about the SBCW: